asofio/sk-langchain-samples/README.md

 # LangChain and Semantic Kernel Samples

-This repository contains a collection of practical examples demonstrating how to build AI-powered applications using both LangChain and Semantic Kernel frameworks.
-These samples showcase various AI patterns including simple model invocation, tool calling, retrieval-augmented generation (RAG), multi-agent systems, and Model Context Protocol (MCP) integration.
+This repository contains a collection of practical examples demonstrating the usage of both LangChain and Semantic Kernel.
+These samples showcase various concepts including simple model invocation, tool calling, retrieval-augmented generation (RAG), multi-agent systems, and Model Context Protocol (MCP).

 ## What's Included